-The research group's expertise currently includes mechanical characterisation and modelling of metals and polymers, non-linear structural analysis using FEM and thermo-mechanical process simulation for additive manufacturing.
-By 2024, competences in the field of experimental mechanics (dynamics, structural testing, measurement/sensor technology) and data-based methods (design of experiment, response surface modelling, neural networks, etc.) will be specifically developed.
+The expertise of the research group currently includes mechanical characterization and modeling of metals and polymers, nonlinear structural analysis using FEM and thermo-mechanical process simulation for additive manufacturing, and experimental dynamics for characterization and analysis of dynamic systems.
+By 2025, competencies in the area of data-based methods (design of experiment, response surface modeling, neural networks, etc.) will be developed.

 The detailed analysis and reliable design of thermo-mechanically highly loaded structures requires a physically well-founded description of the underlying material behaviour.
 Material models are primarily used in analysis and design by means of nonlinear finite element methods (FEM).
 Examples range from steam turbines, sealing and damping elements to additively manufactured, metallic components.
 Particularly in the context of the energy transition, consistent lightweight construction and the realisation of a circular economy, the characterisation and description of the mechanical behaviour of new materials is of special importance.